AliGhaznavi1986/U-Net-Networks-for-Segmentation/README.md

 # U-Net-Networks-for-Segmentaion
-Residual Attention U-Net network for semantic segmentation from Bright field light microscopic images
+Cell segmentation from telecentric bright-field transmitted light microscopic images using a Residual Attention U-Net: a case study on HeLa line

+The results of Cell segmentation based on living HeLa cell line images achieved by transmitted light microscope.